-We thought it was about time we shone the spot light on what is one of our most popular products: The BM2208.
+We thought it was about time we shone the spotlight on what is one of our most popular products: The BM2208.

-Originally the named BM2202DS, demand for this 8” mid-bass unit has spanned nearly 30 years and whilst experimentation in terms of doping techniques and dustcap materials have taken place, this has been driven by materials and glues becoming obsolete rather than need to improve upon the unit’s performance.
+Originally the named BM2202DS, demand for this 8” mid-bass unit has spanned nearly 30 years and whilst experimentation in terms of doping techniques and dustcap materials have taken place, this has been driven by materials and glues becoming obsolete rather than the need to improve upon the unit’s performance.

-Back at the start of the BM2208’s life David Lyth improved the Thiele Small Parameters giving a better balance between the bass and the midrange by reducing the strength of the magnet, otherwise in terms of performance, it has remained unchanged.
+Back at the start of the BM2208’s life, David Lyth improved the Thiele Small Parameters giving a better balance between the bass and the midrange by reducing the strength of the magnet, otherwise, in terms of performance, it has remained unchanged.

 The BM2208 has been popular with many OEM Customers over the years but most recently Robson Acoustics have incorporated them into their Voltaire Range.
 On the unit Robert Hudson, Founder of Robson Acoustics had this to say,

 ‘The Voltaire range was founded around the BM2208 because of it’s ability to not only produce incredible bass purity, depth and control but also a midrange quality that excels in vocal clarity and warmth.
-Including the Voltaire 1 Ref this drive unit is now in 3 models within the Voltaire range as well as in our new Voltaire Media room installations for high end home cinema’s.
+Including the Voltaire 1 Ref, this drive unit is now in 3 models within the Voltaire range as well as in our new Voltaire Media room installations for high-end home cinemas.
 Testament enough to the outstanding performance of this loudspeaker.’

 For more details on the Voltaire Range, please contact Robson Acoustics

 The BM2208 has also sold consistently well within the DIY HiFi market.
-We were recently contact by a gentleman, Robert Cochrane who owned a pair of the earliest versions of the BM2208, the BM220DS.
+We were recently contacted by a gentleman, Robert Cochrane who owned a pair of the earliest versions of the BM2208, the BM220DS.
 He purchased these as part of a Wilmslow Audio Flat Pack Kit that also incorporated the Scanspeak D2006B Tweeter, back in 1985.
 He explained that,

 ‘Whilst the performance with a Marantz amplifier was still very good, the speakers were sagging slightly and the dope sheen on the cones had disappeared.
 They followed me to Hong Kong and back, surviving the sea voyages and the combination of high seasonal humidity and temperature variation and air conditioning.’

-Consequently he decided to upgrade the entire system to restore the original performance and appearance.
+Consequently, he decided to upgrade the entire system to restore the original performance and appearance.
 We reconed the driver to the up to date BM2208 specification which, as well as modern adhesives and materials, now uses a polymer cone which is formed in house.